appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/runner-vm-setup.md

 For configuring NTP settings, see [Configure Base Runner's NTP Settings](#configure-base-runners-ntp-settings) section above.

+### I am facing "SSL cert is not valid yet" error in our builds.

+This problem is again related to your macOS VM date time being out of date.

+To fix that, you should sync the VMs' datetime with your organization's ntp server.

+For updating macOS base image see [related section](#update-base-images) above.

+For configuring NTP settings, see [Configure Base Runner's NTP Settings](#configure-base-runners-ntp-settings) section above.

 ### Runners are offline and I noticed that macOS host has been reboot

 If there is no system crash, one reason for an unintentional reboot may be caused by automatic updates.